Flexible Learning Plan

 Like college, students will focus on their career "major" spending nearly 4 hours a day while on campus in their career program.
 Lunch and two academic courses per day take place in the middle of the school day.
 Attendance is important to ensure learning mastery in their career "major" and face-to-face classes are heavily focused on hands-on projects.

-A sample class schedule is below for a junior student attending Monday and Wednesday.
+A sample class schedule is below for a junior student attending Mondays and Wednesdays.
 The alternating Friday class schedule will be provided to students during the first days of school.

 On Campus, Face-To-Face Class schedule